fredytarigan/Tendo/README.md

 ## Background

 At the moment we release this tools, Tencent SSL Certificate only support ssl certificate in kubernetes secret with secret type `Opaque`.
+We are using Cert-Manager in our kubernetes cluster to auto generate and verify SSL Certificate from Let's Encrypt.
+Unfortunately, the secret created by Cert-Manager come with type `kubernetes.io/tls`.
+As a result, we can not export the certificate into Tencent SSL Certificate.